Metra: Connections

+Metra serves Chicago's O'Hare International Airport through O'Hare Transfer station on the North Central Service, although primarily during weekday rush periods, and there is no service on weekends.
+There is no Metra station that directly serves Chicago's Midway International Airport.
+Alternatively, O'Hare and Midway Airports can be accessed via connections to the CTA's Blue and Orange Lines respectively.

 Positive train control

 In regards to the PTC mandate that passed Congress, Metra took steps to meet the deadline.
 Metra concluded that the December 31, 2015, mandate to have PTC running was an unreasonable requirement.
 This aligned with the stance taken by much of the railroad industry.
 This is due to a variety of factors including but not limited to: delays from the government, and the fundamental complexity of building a program from the ground up.
 Moreover, Metra estimates the cost of implementing the system on their 1100 mi of track in the Chicago region to be over $200 million.
 The fear is this unfunded mandate will divert scarce capital funds from other essential needs.
 This includes building and maintaining existing tracks, stations, signals, and other equipment that ensures a safe operating environment for all of Metra's passengers.
 However, Metra recognizes the need for PTC but needed a more reasonable timeline to implement such a program.
 This recognition is partially based on Metra's previous accident history.
 Two noteworthy events were a pair of accidents on the Rock Island District within a span of a couple of years.
 The first event was a derailment that occurred on October 12, 2003, when a train flew through a 10 mph crossing at 68 mph.
 A second very similar occurrence happened on September 17, 2005, but was more serious.
 The latter derailment killed two passengers and injured 117.
 Both of these incidents could have been prevented if PTC were in place.
 In both circumstances, PTC would have overridden the engineer and slowed the train down to the appropriate speed to prevent an accident from occurring.

 Recently, Metra has taken significant steps in the process to fully implementing PTC.
 On April 22, 2015, the Metra board approved an $80 million contract to Parsons Transportation Group.
 Parsons was the sole bidder and speaks to the complexities of the project.
 They will be in charge of incorporating various devices from GPS, radio, to trackside antennas into one cohesive system.
 The group has some experience in this sector previously as Parsons worked with the southern California commuter rail agency Metrolink to install their system.

 By the year 2020, Metra completed installation of the Positive Train Control.
 This came at a capital cost of $400 million and an annual operating cost of $20 million.
 Metra's PTC system works with the trains of 12 other railroad companies.